Haryana Day – 1st November

 Bharatvanshi Sudas started his victory campaign from this region and organized the power of the Aryans.
 This Bharatvanshi Arya continued to increase his power in the Far East and South.
 In the name of the same brave Bharatvanshis, the name of the entire nation went on to become ‘Bharat’.

 Aryavanshi Kurus, the centenary of the Mahabharata period, started the agrarian era at this place.
 According to mythology, he first made the fertile region of 48 Kos of Adirupa Maa Saraswati arable.
 That is why the arable land of that 48 Kos was called Kurukshetra after the name of the Kurus, which is still considered a sacred region of Indian culture.

 For a long time, a large tract of land between Saraswati and Ganga was known as ‘Kuru Pradesh‘.
 The world-famous war of Mahabharata was fought in Kurukshetra.
 A wonderful voice emerged from the voices of the conch shells of this war.
 That tone was that of the age-old Lord Krishna, who preached the Gita right here, the Gita, which has become immortal forever as a mantra among Indian culture.

 After the Mahabharata period, a blind era started, whose historical reality does not have an edge.
 But the Aryakul of this region kept their Aryan traditions intact and clashed with the outside invaders.
 Pura Kuru-Pradesh was divided into counties and districts.
 There was no king.
 The ganadhipati was elected by the majority.
 He was given the title of Ganapathi, the general was elected, which was called ‘Indu’.
 This royalty continued until time.
 These ganas and districts always maintained their pride in the strength of the sword.

-The people of this place had loved the tradition of Gana since Arya.
-They called a district of the village as a district.
+The people of this place have loved the tradition of Gana since Arya.
+They called a district of the village a district.
 The district administration was handled by elected representatives from the villages.
 Similarly, many districts used to establish their own ‘gana’.
 ‘Gan’ took the form of a well-organized political unit.
 The ‘Gan Sabha‘ was established with the members sent by the districts.